-Linked self-report and administrative claims data: The MCBS collects information on sampled beneficiaries to understand their health care needs, costs, and experiences, and then links their responses to administrative claims, which provides researchers and policy analysts with more accurate and complete estimates of beneficiaries’ total health care costs and utilization.
+- Linked self-report and administrative claims data: The MCBS collects information directly from a sample of beneficiaries to understand their health care needs, costs, and experiences, and then links their responses to administrative claims, which provides researchers and policy analysts with more accurate and complete estimates of beneficiaries’ total health care costs and utilization.

 - Complete source of payment information: The MCBS collects survey-reported data on all sources of payment for health care costs, including those not covered by Medicare, such as co-payments, deductibles, and uncovered services.
 MCBS data also reveal the extent to which retiree benefits, Medigap, VA benefits, and other sources of coverage address costs.

-Rotating panel design: The MCBS features a rotating panel design that enables users to conduct longitudinal analysis.
+- Rotating panel design: The MCBS features a rotating panel design that enables users to conduct longitudinal analysis.
 The MCBS rotating panel is designed to be representative of the population of all Medicare beneficiaries for the survey year.
-Each MCBS panel, an annual statistical sample of all Medicare enrollees, is interviewed up to three times a year over a four year period creating a continuous profile of selected beneficiaries' health care experiences.
-One panel is retired at the conclusion of each winter round, and a new panel is selected to replace it each fall round.
+Each MCBS panel, an annual statistical sample of all Medicare enrollees, is interviewed up to three times a year over a four year period.
+Beginning in 2018, one panel is retired at the conclusion of each winter round, and a new panel is selected to replace it each fall round.

 - Inclusion of beneficiaries living in a facility: The MCBS follows beneficiaries into and out of long-term care facilities to maintain a comprehensive profile of their health care utilization and expenditures.

-Oversampling: Hispanic beneficiaries, beneficiaries with disabilities (aged 64 and under), and beneficiaries aged 85 and over are oversampled to ensure sufficient sample for analysis purposes due to interest in their special health care needs.
+- Oversampling: Hispanic beneficiaries, beneficiaries with disabilities (aged below 65), and beneficiaries aged 85 and over are oversampled to ensure sufficient sample for analysis purposes due to interest in their special health care needs.